jrkerns/quaac/docs/index.rst

 ---------

-The QuAAC project was born out of the need to store and exchange routine QA data in a vendor-neutral format.
+The QuAAC project was born out of the need to store and exchange routine QA data in a vendor- and clinic-neutral format.
 Clinics that move between commercial vendors of QA equipment and software are often faced with the challenge of converting their data from one paradigm to another, depending on the vendor.
 This can also happen when migrating from a in-house solution to a commercial solution.